Open Banking in Nigeria: Complete Data Privacy & Security Guide

 • Third-Party App Vulnerabilities: In 2022, a Nigerian lending app faced regulatory scrutiny for transmitting unencrypted user data, resulting in a temporary suspension and reputational damage.

-• Token Misuse: Expired tokens, if not appropriately revoked, can be intercepted by malicious actors, leading to unauthorized data access.
+• Token Misuse: Expired tokens, if not properly revoked, can be intercepted by malicious actors, leading to unauthorized access to sensitive data.

 • Poor Consent UX: Apps that bury permissions behind confusing language or multiple screens create risk by design, not by accident.

-To thrive in this new era, institutions must treat data protection as a strategic advantage.
+To thrive in this new era, institutions must treat data protection as a strategic advantage—not just a compliance checkbox.

-• Provide user dashboards for revoking data access
+• Provide user dashboards for reviewing and revoking data access

 • Clearly summarize what data is shared and with whom